-For further information about monitorization of shopping and street activity, please read the "Smartphone detection" section in the Meshlium datasheet:
+For further information about monitoring of shopping and street activity, please read the "Smartphone detection" section in the Meshlium datasheet:

 For further information about vehicle traffic monitoring, please read the "Smartphone detection" section in the Meshlium datasheet:

-The new Meshlium Xtreme allows to detect iPhone and Android devices and in general any device which works with WiFi or Bluetooth interfaces.
+Meshlium Scanner allows to detect iPhone and Android devices and in general any device which works with WiFi or Bluetooth interfaces.

 The idea is to be able to measure the amount of people and cars which are present in a certain point at a specific time, allowing the study of the evolution of the traffic congestion of pedestrians and vehicles.

-Users have to do nothing to be detected as the WiFi and Bluetooth radios integrated in their Smartphones (Mobile, Hand and Cell Phones) periodically send a "hellow!" message telling about their presence.
+Users have to do nothing to be detected as the WiFi and Bluetooth radios integrated in their smartphones (mobile, hands-free and cell phones) periodically send a "hellow!" message telling about their presence.